Siddarth-Menon/Door-locker-using-face-recognition/README.md

 **NOTE :**

--Since the relay module we our using in this device has an inbuilt opto-coupler, the active high is basically low & active low is basically high (reversed).
+- Since the relay module we our using in this device has an inbuilt opto-coupler, the active high is basically low & active low is basically high (reversed).
--Multiple persons can be made authorized in this device.
+- Multiple persons can be made authorized in this device.

 ## Application